 Services include assertive outreach at sites where homeless persons congregate, pro-active engagement, referral to needed community services, linkage to shelter and housing, obtaining birth certificates and other personal identification, access to benefits, coordination of services with shelters and housing providers, and participation in community planning for shelter and housing access.
 Once housing is identified, the Outreach program links clients with CSB Direct Client Assistance funds and other financial and material assistance options.
-The program expanded its services in FY2017.
+The program expanded its services in FY2017 and again in early 2020.

-Program Outcome Achievement 7/1/18 to 12/31/18: Outreach Programs
+Program Outcome Achievement 7/1/20 to 12/31/20: Outreach Programs